hebasto/bitcoin/doc/build-osx.md

 Note: Building with Qt binaries downloaded from the Qt website is not officially supported.
 See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714).

-###### qrencode
+###### libqrencode

-The GUI can encode addresses in a QR Code.
-To build in QR support for the GUI, install `qrencode`.
+The GUI can encode addresses in a QR code.
+To build in QR code support for the GUI, install libqrencode:
-Skip if not using the GUI or don't want QR code functionality.

 ``` bash
 brew install qrencode
 ```
+Skip this step if not using the GUI or do not want QR code functionality.
+In the latter case, pass `-DWITH_QRENCODE=OFF`.

 ---

 #### Port Mapping Dependencies